 Welcome

-As Research Office, we offer scientists at the Karlsruhe Institute of Technology a comprehensive service covering all aspects of Thirt-party funding.
-Our expert advice and support ranges from application to approval.
+As Research Office, we offer scientists at the Karlsruhe Institute of Technology a comprehensive service covering all aspects of Thirt-party funding and Research Strategy.
+When it comes to third-party funding, our experts advise and support ranges from application to approval.
+Our goals and tasks can be divided into four core tasks, which are reflected in the navigation.
+Our service is available to KIT employees.
+Some information is therefore only available on the intranet.

 Contact us